kamyar-nemati/libecg-clr-interface/README.md

 # Repository name: libecg-clr-interface

 ## Repo Description
-Microsoft.NET Common Language Runtime (CLR) interface for libecg.
+Microsoft.NET Common Language Runtime (CLR) interface for libecg: A wrapper class for managed code.

 ## Dependency
 This repository depends on: __libecg__ (v >= 1.1.0.3)

 _All headers and source files of libecg repo are expected to be included in the solution.
-Precompiled headers for all included source files must be disabled to have a successful compilation._
+Precompiled headers must be disabled for all the included source files to have a successful compilation._

 ## Design
 Context-level Architectural Design